Hey Stephen: Music and lyrics

 The lyrics are about an unrequited love for a seemingly out-of-reach boy.
 The title character is a boy in whom "all the girls" are interested, and although they toss stones at his window to get his attention, Swift's character tells Stephen that she is the only one "waiting there even when it's cold".
+She confesses to him that she wants to kiss him because of his angelic looks and lists several reasons why he should date her.
+In the bridge, Swift's character mentions the reason why Stephen should choose her over other girls: "All those other girls, well they're beautiful, but would they write a song for you?"
+Ken Tucker found this lyric to showcase Swift's "confident sense of humor", and the musicologist James E. Perone commented that it aligned Swift with the 1970s singer-songwriter tradition of mentioning their songwriting profession in their own works.

-"Hey Stephen" incorporates some lyrical motifs that recurs on many of Swift's other songs, such as waiting for somebody by the window and rain ("Can't help it if I wanna kiss you in the rain so").
-At one point, Swift sings, "Hey Stephen, why are people always leaving/ I think you and I should stay the same", which biographer Liv Spencer attributed to the impact of Swift touring on the road that "sometimes means too many goodbyes".
-In the bridge, Swift's character mentions the reason why Stephen should date her: "All those other girls, well they're beautiful, but would they write a song for you?"
-Critic Ken Tucker found this lyric to showcase Swift's "confident sense of humor", and musicologist James E. Perone commented that it aligned Swift with the 1970s singer-songwriter tradition of mentioning their songwriting profession in their own works.
-In a 2021 article for Gigwise, Kelsey Barnes commented "Hey Stephen" was an example of Swift's songwriting tropes: the track reflected her desire to be "seen, understood, and loved by others", a recurring theme on many of her later songs.
-Barnes also commented that it offered a glimpse into Swift's personal life before it became sensationalized in the press.
+"Hey Stephen" incorporates some lyrical motifs that recur in many of Swift's other songs, such as rain ("Can't help it if I wanna kiss you in the rain so") and waiting for somebody by the window.
+At one point, Swift sings, "Hey Stephen, why are people always leaving/ I think you and I should stay the same."
+The biographer Liv Spencer attributed this lyric to the impact of Swift's touring that "sometimes means too many goodbyes".
+In a 2021 article for Gigwise, Kelsey Barnes said "Hey Stephen" was an example of Swift's early songwriting: the track reflected her desire to be "seen, understood, and loved by others", a recurring theme on many of her later songs.
+For Barnes, it offered a glimpse into Swift's personal life before it became sensationalized in the press.
+Annie Zaleski thought that although the lyrics portrayed longing, the song turned out "rather sanguine" thanks to the "swirling" Hammond organ and Swift's "conspiratorial" vocals.